stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-We prefer to specify the render pass by an object graph of subpass and attachments, whereas the underlying Vulkan descriptors use indices to refer to attachments (and later on subpass dependencies).
+We prefer to specify the render pass by an object graph of subpass and attachments, whereas the underlying Vulkan descriptors use array indices to refer to attachments (and later on subpass dependencies).
 However all of these are transient objects that have no relevance once the render pass has been instantiated.
 Additionally the application does not care about the attachment indices, unlike (for example) vertex attributes which are dependant on the shader layout.

 Therefore the `create` factory method first enumerates the overall set of attachment references used in the render pass: